andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 trepidation.
 The trepidation quickly gave way to a rolling cascade of immature mirthfulness.
 In short order, I dispatched a flurry of texts to my similarly puerile pals riddled with cosmopolitan aphorisms such as "hanging dong" and "cock out walk out."
+Hell we used to stage cock out rock out renditions of "Bohemian Rhapsody" in the high school football locker room after victories.
 My only preparation, mental or otherwise, was a diet and workout program - because who would know about vainglorious pursuits more than a man who built an entire website to write about himself?

 <figure class="figure container-fluid">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/perf-nekked_eggplant.jpg" alt="Eggplant">
-  <figcaption class="figure-caption">Just like Dolph Lundgren in Thundergun 4</figcaption>
+  <figcaption class="figure-caption">Just like Dolph Lundgren in Thundergun 4<br>
+  <span class="fs-80">Photography by Ben McKeown, courtesy of the American Dance Festival.</span></figcaption>
 </figure>

 But I don't want to breeze over the nudity because it's such an integral part